Ogoa/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 7
 This program contains a function that prints the sum of the two diagonals of a square matrix of integers.
 Use of the standard library is allowed.

+100-set_string.c
+Task 8
+This program contains a function that sets the value of a pointer to a char.